 (1) Animals.
-I am interested in the ambiguous roles that non-human animals have been required to play, frequently unacknowledged, in the texts of philosophy and critical theory.
+I am interested in the ambiguous roles that non-human animals have been required to play, frequently unacknowledged, in the texts of philosophy, critical theory, and elsewhere.
 From Buridan's ass to Schopenhauer's porcupines, from Austin's pigs to Derrida's cat, we find a mischievous menagerie of animals pressed into service, or suppressed by the notion of an amorphous 'animality'.
-I have discussed medieval bestiaries and monstrous manuscripts which, prior to Enlightened times, were inhabited by instructive animals and fabulous races.
+I have discussed the instructive animals and fabulous races that inhabited the bestiaries and monstrous manuscripts of the Middle Ages.
 I am especially interested in apes, ancient and modern, and have written on the taxonomy of the chimpanzee, to which genus Homo sapiens truly belongs.

 (2) Anthropocentrism.
-I am interested in the variety of anthropocentric assumptions that permeate, but are rarely intrinsic to, a wide range of philosophies, from Kant's critical idealism to Moore's common sense realism, from Whorf's linguistic relativism to Heidegger's hyperhumanism.
-My work has traced the relations and disparities between a number of these anthropocentric starting-points and the philosophical systems into which they are imported.
-In so doing, I have drawn in particular on the affirmative perspectivism of Nietzsche, the therapeutic pragmatism of Wittgenstein, the historical methodology of Foucault, and the counter-teleological insights of evolutionary theory, old and new.
+I am interested in the variety of anthropocentric arguments and assumptions that permeate, but are rarely intrinsic to, a wide range of philosophies, from Kant's critical idealism to Moore's common sense realism, from Whorf's linguistic relativism to Heidegger's hyperhumanism.
+My work has traced the relations and disparities between a number of these human-centred starting-points and the philosophical systems into which they are imported.
+My writing has been informed particularly by Nietzsche's perspectivism, Wittgenstein's pragmatism, Foucault's historicism, and by the counter-teleological approach of evolutionary theory.